c-hall7/PortfolioProjects/Video Game Sales Analysis Portfolio Project/README.md

 ## 🔍 Key Questions Explored

-### 1. What are the top-selling games in each region?
+### 1. What are the top selling games for each region?
 - Compared regional sales performance
 - Investigated whether game age influenced sales trends

 ### 2. Which genres are the most popular?
+Are there regions that enjoy certain genres more than others?
 - Analyzed global genre popularity
 - Compared genre preferences across regions

-### 3. How do game sales change across console generations?
+### 3. Are console sales rising or falling with each generation?
 - Examined sales trends between PlayStation generations
 - Investigated lifecycle patterns of gaming platforms

-### 4. Is there a relationship between critic scores and sales?
+### 4. Is there a correlation between critic scores and sales?
-- Created correlation analysis between review scores and global sales
+- Created correlation analysis between critic review scores and global sales
 - Investigated how strongly reviews relate to commercial success

-### 5. Do publishers influence commercial performance?
+### 5. Does the publisher effect the game's success?
 - Compared total and average sales across publishers
 - Explored differences between publisher scale and per-title success
+- Removed publishers with less than 10 games to reduce inaccurate results

-### 6. Does ESRB rating impact game sales?
+### 6. Does the game's ESRB (maturity) rating effect sales?
 - Compared sales performance across maturity ratings
 - Grouped rare ESRB categories to reduce statistical noise